 (by the way, the beautiful “live laugh love” postcard is by Katrina Alana.
-I attended one of her calligraphy workshops and got that postcard for free.
+I attended one of her calligraphy workshops and got that postcard.
 It’s so pretty :D )

 The picture below is a similar frame but with just the horizontal wires for larger-sized wall art if you only intend to hang wall art of that size in the future.
 Also, do not hesitate to add wires to already-made frames.
 I did that to the frame in the picture below to add vertical wires for the smaller wall art, as pictured above.

 - Cut the wooden dowels to size.
 As a reference, I used 2 x 35cm and 2 x 43 cm wooden dowels.